 But you might, still, psychologically miss the feelings you associate with certain foods: the comforting smell of warm bread, the togetherness from sharing a pizza with friends.
 It’s not about craving the carbs or sugar: it’s a behavioral need – you miss the emotions.

-One of the happiest recurrent moments of my life is when my husband and I make pancakes and eat them hot while watching cartoons in the morning.
+My husband and I like having pancakes while watching cartoons on weekend mornings.
 It’s a silly ritual, but it brings us so much joy.
-I don’t know how far I’d have gotten, or if I would even have considered doing lifelong keto if I had to give up moments like this.
+I don’t know how long we’d have been able to sustain keto if we had to give up moments like this.